Kent Carroll: Europa Editions

-In 2004, Carroll and Italian publisher Sandro Ferri started Europa Editions, an American company that would publish European literature in translation as well as US and UK literary fiction and high-end crime fiction.
+In 2004, Carroll and Italian publisher Sandro Ferri started Europa Editions, an American company that publishes European literature in translation as well as US and UK literary fiction and high-end crime fiction.
 In 2005 Europa published its first novel, Elena Ferrante's Days of Abandonment, which was favorably compared to Anna Karenina by The New York Times.
 Later releases have received great acclaim: Jane Gardam's Old Filth was short-listed for the Orange Prize and named a Notable Book of the Year by The New York Times; Steve Erickson's Zeroville was selected as a Best Book of the Year by Newsweek, Los Angeles Times, and National Public Radio; and Muriel Barbery's The Elegance of the Hedgehog was a New York Times Bestseller.

-In recent years, Europa has published several other notable novels under Carroll's leadership, including Damon Galgut's In a Strange Room (a finalist for the Man Booker Prize in 2010); Pure, Andrew Miller's historical novel that won both the Best Novel and the Book of the Year Costa Book Award in 2011; Kate Southwood's Falling to Earth (a Barnes & Noble Discover Great New Writers Selection); and The Rage, Gene Kerrigan's novel that was awarded the Gold Dagger Best Crime Novel of the Year Award by the Crime Writers Association.
+Other novels published by Europa under Carroll's leadership include Damon Galgut's In a Strange Room (a finalist for the Man Booker Prize in 2010); Pure, Andrew Miller's historical novel that won both the Best Novel and the Book of the Year Costa Book Award in 2011; Kate Southwood's Falling to Earth (a Barnes & Noble Discover Great New Writers Selection); and The Rage, Gene Kerrigan's novel that was awarded the Gold Dagger Best Crime Novel of the Year Award by the Crime Writers' Association.
 In 2013, Europa was named Publisher of the Year by the New Atlantic Independent Booksellers Association.